capmeth/acid/docsite/docs/integration/js-api.md

 app.run();
 ```

-In the above, `acidReactExt` and `acidVueExt` are functions that accept the current config object, which has defaults, config file settings, and command-line options (if applicable) already loaded.
+In the above, `acidReactExt` and `acidVueExt` are functions that accept the current config object, which has defaults and config file settings already loaded.
+The config object itself is a self-managing proxy, so the extension does not need to return anything.

 A second parameter can also be passed, ostensibly as configuration for the extension itself.

-The config object itself is a self-managing proxy, so the extension does not need to return anything.

-**`extension(config: object, param: any): void`**

-Although ACID configuration is not terribly complicated (right?), the idea is that 3rd-party extensions can directly apply their needs to configuration without having to instruct the user how to configure a renderer and/or parser, which URLs to add to scripts, what needs be in the importmaps, etc.
+Although ACID configuration is not terribly complicated (right?), the idea is that 3rd-party extensions can apply their needs to configuration directly without having to instruct the user how to configure a renderer, which URLs to add to scripts, what needs be in the importmaps, etc.

-...Of course, the extension itself may require configuration, so... your mileage may vary.
+...of course, the extension itself may require configuration, so... mileage may vary.